-Tall New York Cheesecake, baked high and light with fruit topping, is a melt in your mouth dessert that will look beautiful on any holiday dessert table!
+Tall New York Cheesecake is baked high and light with fruit topping.
+This classic dessert that will look beautiful on any holiday dessert table!

 This amazing Tall New York Cheesecake recipe is my go-to fancy dessert for the holidays.
-It takes a little time to make, but is so worth it!
-Don’t forget the fruit topping, it adds a perfect finishing touch!
+It’s a project, but so worth the effort!

 Tips For Making The Best Tall New York Cheesecake: